ProtractorNinja/pixyll/_posts/2015-03-03-birth-of-a-blog.md

 ---
 title: The Birth of a Blog
 layout: post
-summary: An obligatory welcome post.
+summary: An obligatory welcome post, but with server anatomy and system schematics.
+Explains how the whole site is set up, if you're curious.
 ---

 I'm starting a blog[^1] for the obvious reasons.
 It's a great way to share all the rad stuff I've been doing, when bragging to my friends just doesn't cut it.
 All the cool kids are blogging these days, anyway; I can't be cool if I'm not blogging, right?